ShadowWolf387/CryptoProject/C/readme.md

 This folder will contain all the C files.
 Incompatibilites will typically be with the int sizes.
-Where there are potentially large counts, type unsigned long is used with the hope that it is at least a 32 bit integer.
-Otherwise, int is specified where a 16 bit int would be large enough.
+Bulding under 32 or 64 bit MingW or other GCC port should work fine.
+If you build using an older 16 bit compiler, some int types may need changed to long.
+Also you may need to reduce limits on some large arrays as they are potentially larger than a 16 bit segment and will not build properly with a 16 bit compiler.